Non-Diversifiable Volatility Risk and Risk Premiums at Earnings Announcements

-This study seeks to determine whether earnings announcements pose market volatility risk that commands a risk premium.
-We find evidence of risk premiums embedded in prices of traded options that hedge against market volatility risk at earnings announcements.
-This evidence indicates that investors anticipate these announcements to convey market-wide news and are averse to the increase in market uncertainty associated with the announcements.
-In addition, we find that S&P500 index options reflect a higher expected correlation among index components when market volatility risk associated with earnings announcements is high.
-Taken together, our findings show that some earnings announcements pose market volatility risk that commands a risk premium.
+This study seeks to determine whether earnings announcements pose non-diversifiable volatility risk that commands a risk premium.
+We find that investors anticipate some earnings announcements to convey news that increases market return volatility and pay a premium to hedge this non-diversifiable risk.
+In particular, we find evidence of risk premiums embedded in prices of firms’ traded options that are significantly positively associated with the extent to which the firms’ earnings announcements pose non-diversifiable volatility risk.
+In addition, we find that volatility risk premiums are concentrated among bellwether firms and result in predictable variation in option straddle returns around earnings announcements.
+Taken together, our findings show that some earnings announcements pose non-diversifiable volatility risk that commands a risk premium.

 Keywords: Earnings announcements, volatility risk, non-diversifiable risk, option pricing